 With a few lyrics here and there and a guest appearance by Joni Mitchell, the program features original compositions by members of the ensemble.
 Frequent meter changes suit their purpose, as impressions of boyhood memories, social issues, and related emotions take center stage.
 Rosenwinkel's guitar breathes fire on "Evinrude-Fifty" and "Crooked Creek."
 Both saxophonists and the pedal steel guitar offer crucial impressions, particularly on "Crooked Creek."
 Highly recommended, Fellowship's second Blue Note album reflects upon contemporary social issues through its distinctive, contemporary, modern jazz sound.

-Perceptual; Evinrude-Fifty (Trembling); Reconciliation; Crooked Creek; Patron Saint of Girls; The Sunday Boys (Improvisation); Variations of a Bloodline: From the Same Blood, Fellowship (Like Brothers), Mustangs (Class of 1988); Steadfast; Trembling.
+Perceptual; Evinrude-Fifty; Reconciliation, Crooked Creek; Patron Saint of Girls; The Sunday Boys; Variations on a Blood Line: From the Same Blood, Fellowship, Mustangs; Steadfast; Trembling

 Brian Blade- drums, guitar & vocals; Melvin Butler- tenor & soprano saxophone; Jon Cowherd- piano & keyboards; Dave Easley- pedal steel guitar; Kurt Rosenwinkel- electric & acoustic guitars; Christopher Thomas- bass; Myron Walden- alto sax & bass clarinet; Daniel Lanois- guitars (tracks 8 & 9 only); Joni Mitchell- vocal (track 8 only) (53:55)